-The second 4K Blu-ray player released by Panasonic, at £400 (approximately $500, AU$670) the DMP-UB700 it’s a good deal cheaper than its predecessor, the high falutin’ £600 DMP-UB900.
-Buy Pana's new player early and you’ll get the Ghostbuster reboot on UHD Blu-ray free.
+The second 4K Blu-ray player ever released by Panasonic, at £400 (approximately $500, AU$670) the DMP-UB700 is a good deal cheaper than its predecessor, the high falutin’ £600 DMP-UB900.

 And while the UB900 comes with a full-size remote control, the UB700 has a dumpy half-pint alternative.
 What you get in the box is still as functional, but it's slightly more awkward to use.

 Spin the Panasonic DMP-UB700 around and you'll find two HDMIs on the rear – one of which is audio only – in case your AV receiver isn't 4K UHD compatible.
 A typical setup would see 2160p video sent direct to your 4K telly from the main HDMI, while multichannel sound from the audio HDMI goes to a home cinema receiver.